hm-lang/core/proposals/intro.md

 TODO: allow using @moved as an argument annotation in order to require someone to `move()` a variable into the function.

-## move-modify-return (MMR) pattern
+## move and return (MAR) pattern

 Since a function cannot modify variables outside of the function, any changes that are to be made outside of the function must be effected by using the return values of the function.
-To modify an object outside of a function using its methods inside the function, use the move-modify-return pattern.
+To modify an object outside of a function using its methods inside the function, use the move-and-return pattern.
 E.g.,

 ```
 MyObject ;= myObjectType(WhateverArgs: 5)